FerranPetit97/StoryBook/projects/relative/README.md

 Navigate with `cd dist/relative` use `npm link` there, then you move into your project and run `npm link @ferranpetit/relative`.

-If you want to see the change you should use `ng build relative --watch` on library base location directory.
+If you want to see the change you should use `nx build relative --watch` on library base location directory.